-The benefits of vitamin C for skin have been one of the hypes of 2018 in natural skincare, but it is not the easiest ingredient to work with.
+The benefits of vitamin C for skin have been one of the hypes in natural skincare circles, but it is not the easiest ingredient to work with.
 As a result, we’ve noticed a good many questions about vitamin C among our students and in our Facebook community.
 So, we decided it was high time to tackle vitamin C, or L-ascorbic acid.

-Before we start on its benefits, let’s refresh our minds about vitamin C, which despite being a familiar vitamin, has some surprises in store.
+First, let’s refresh our minds about vitamin C, which despite being familiar, has some surprises in store for the formulator.

 Vitamin C: its nutritional background

-Humans are one of the only mammals, together with monkeys and guinea pigs that cannot synthesise vitamin C (L-ascorbic acid) on their own.
-It is therefore considered an essential nutrient that needs to be supplied in our diet.
+Humans are one of the few mammals, together with monkeys and guinea pigs, that cannot synthesise vitamin C (L-ascorbic acid) on their own.
+It is therefore considered an essential nutrient that needs to be supplied through our diet.

-Vitamin C Fact: the term “ascorbic” literally means “against scurvy” (‘a’ means “without”; and “scorbuticus” means scurvy).
+Vitamin C Fact: the term “ascorbic” literally means “against scurvy” (‘a’ means “without/away from”; and “scorbic/scorbutic” means “of scurvy”).

 Vitamin C can be found in many fruits and vegetables.
-Examples of sources rich in vitamin C are: acerola cherries, rosehips, blackcurrants, red peppers, parsley, cress and leafy greens like spinach, cabbages, Brussels sprouts, broccoli and kale; as well as cauliflower; along with tomatoes, citrus fruits, melon, pineapple, berries, kiwi fruit, and strawberries.
-Vitamin C comes bundled in lots of delicious foods which we could easily make part of our daily diet.
+Examples of sources rich in vitamin C are: Kakadu plum, camu camu, acerola cherries, rosehips, blackcurrants, red peppers, parsley, cress and leafy greens like spinach, cabbages, Brussels sprouts, broccoli and kale; as well as cauliflower; along with tomatoes, citrus fruits, melon, pineapple, berries, kiwi fruit, and strawberries.
+Vitamin C comes bundled in lots of delicious foods, which we could easily make part of our daily diet.

-Not only is vitamin C vital inside our body as a nutrient, it can also be found in the following layers of our skin:
+Not only is vitamin C vital inside our body as a nutrient, but it is the most abundant antioxidant present in our skin, where it is found in:

-• The dermis: this is the deeper layer of our skin, below the epidermis.
+The dermis: this is the deeper layer of our skin, below the epidermis.
 Here, we find fibroblasts that make collagen.
 This layer receives nutrients through blood vessels.

 We’ll come back to melanin and collagen later.

-Vitamin C: its properties and use in high-performance formulae
+Vitamin C: its properties and use in high-performance formulas

 Vitamin C as an antioxidant

-They can occur through the skin’s exposure to toxins and pollutants but occur mostly through exposure to UV radiation.
-Side note: anti-pollution skin care is a fast-growing sector of the cosmetics’ industry.
+Their production can be increased through the skin’s exposure to pollution and smoke, but occur mostly through exposure to UV radiation.
+Anti-pollution skincare is a fast-growing sector of the cosmetics industry.
 See our post on how to make anti-pollution skincare.

-They are generated also through our normal internal metabolism.
+They are also generated through our normal internal metabolism, especially by inflammatory processes.
 The internal production of free radicals increases with age, while the defence mechanisms that counter them decrease.
-This imbalance leads to the progressive damage of cellular structures, and results in accelerated ageing.
+This imbalance leads to progressive damage to cellular structures and results in accelerated ageing.

-Antioxidants are substances that can provide protection against oxidative stresses by scavenging these free radicals.
+Antioxidants are substances that can provide protection against oxidative stress by scavenging these free radicals.

 Vitamin C works in two different ways to counter free radicals:

-Firstly, vitamin C itself is an effective free radical scavenger as it provides electrons to neutralise free radicals; and secondly, it regenerates alpha-tocopherol (vitamin E) levels which helps counteract the effects of free-radical skin damage.
+Firstly, vitamin C itself is an effective free radical scavenger as it provides electrons to neutralise free radicals; and secondly, it regenerates alpha-tocopherol (vitamin E) levels, indirectly helping prevent the skin’s lipid peroxidation.

 Collagen is a protein and the primary structural component of the dermis.
 It is responsible for strengthening and supporting our skin.
-As we age, these building blocks deteriorate as the production of collagen slows and elastin, another protein, is less springy.
+As we age, these fibres deteriorate as collagen production slows and elastin, another protein, is less springy.
 This leads to wrinkling and other typical signs of skin ageing.

-Vitamin C both influences and promotes quantitative collagen synthesis as well as qualitative changes in the collagen molecule.
-So, it gives our skin a double whammy helping it look firmer and suppler and overall healthier and younger.
+Vitamin C regulates and promotes an increase in collagen synthesis and helps stabilise the collagen molecule.
+So, it gives our skin a double whammy, helping it look firmer and suppler and overall healthier and younger.

 Vitamin C and photo protection

-However, vitamin C can limit the damage induced by ultraviolet light exposure because its antioxidant function helps protect the skin from the free radicals that are caused by this UV exposure.
+However, vitamin C can limit the damage induced by ultraviolet light exposure.
+That is because its antioxidant action helps protect the skin from the free radicals produced by this UV exposure.

-Topically-applied combinations of vitamin C and vitamin E are more effective in preventing photo damage than either vitamin alone.
+Topically-applied combinations of vitamin C and E are more effective in preventing photodamage than either vitamin alone.

-Melanocytes in the epidermis make melanin.
-Melanin is the brown pigment that produces our normal skin colour and what makes our skin tan.
-When our skin comes into contact with rays of sunshine, melanin particles gather and absorb these rays as they pass through the upper layers of the epidermis.
+Melanocytes in the epidermis produce melanin.
+Melanin is the brown pigment that makes our skin colour and what makes our skin tan.
+When our skin is exposed to rays of sunshine, melanin particles gather and absorb these rays as they pass through the upper layers of the epidermis.
 These clusters of melanin form a protective shield over the keratinocytes’ nucleus, protecting their DNA from UV damage.

-As we grow older, our skin can be characterised by hyperpigmentation which means that patches of skin become darker in colour in comparison with the normal surrounding skin.
+As we grow older, our skin can develop hyperpigmentation, which means that skin patches become darker compared with the normal surrounding skin.
 This darkening occurs when an excess of melanin forms deposits in the skin.

-As formulators, it’s our aim to help reduce this hyperpigmentation without causing undesirable hypopigmentation – loss of colour in the skin – and without irritation in the surrounding and normally-pigmented skin.
+As formulators, it is our aim to help reduce this hyperpigmentation without causing undesirable hypopigmentation – loss of colour in the skin – and without irritation in the surrounding and normally-pigmented skin.

-Therefore, when you are choosing a depigmenting agent, it is important to check its function.
+Therefore, when choosing an ingredient to even the skin tone, it is important to check its function.
 We need to know whether the ingredient could be toxic for the melanocyte or whether it could interrupt the key steps of melanogenesis, which is the case of vitamin C.

-Topically-applied vitamin C has the cosmetic effect of fading of dark spots and brightening the skin.
+Topically-applied vitamin C has the cosmetic effect of fading dark spots and brightening the skin.

-Vitamin C is often combined with soy and/or liquorice for an even greater effect on reducing the visible signs of hyperpigmentation.
+Vitamin C is often combined with soy and/or liquorice for even better results on reducing the visible signs of hyperpigmentation.

 A note about vitamin C and dry skin

 The effects of vitamin C on skin dryness are still unclear.
-Some research suggests that vitamin C has an effect on trans-epidermal water loss (TEWL) because it promotes the synthesis of barrier lipids, which establishes a functioning stratum corneum with low water permeability.
+Some research suggests that vitamin C reduces transepidermal water loss (TEWL) because it promotes the synthesis of barrier lipids, which establishes a functioning stratum corneum with low water permeability, preventing water evaporation.
 Others mention an increased TEWL when vitamin C is applied to the skin.
 As these studies involve the topical application of formulations containing vitamin C, variable effects can be related to the other components of these products, such as their pH, for instance.
 So, it is difficult to draw conclusions at the moment but this is something to keep an eye on in the future.

 Further reading and references on vitamin C